department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/10-10EZR Form/10-10EZR Product Brief (standalone form).md

 ## Overview
 Providing the 10-10EZR health benefits update form online experience allows the Veteran to quickly and easily submit updates to their personal information for the purpose of increasing or maintaining their health benefits, without having to call VA, mail in a paper form or visit a facility to provide the updated information.

-**MVP**: Build a pre-filled 10-10EZR form online so that a Veteran can review and edit the pre-filled data, submitting successfully.
+[**MVP** Initiative Brief](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/application/va-application/10-10EZR%20Form/MVP%2010-10EZR%20Standalone%20form%20-%20Initiative%20Brief.md): Build a pre-filled 10-10EZR form online so that a Veteran can review and edit the pre-filled data, submitting successfully.
 Target Delivery: Late November 2023

 ## Problem Statement